Country summary

 The CAT rates China’s climate targets and policies as “Highly insufficient.”
 This rating indicates that China’s climate policies and commitments are not consistent with the Paris Agreement’s 1.5°C temperature limit.

-Although progress in the power sector’s clean transition may help China achieve a downward emissions trend, the country should adopt more concrete and ambitious policies during the 15th Five-Year Plan period to accelerate its shift away from fossil fuels, in order to contribute sufficiently to the 1.5°C goal.
+Although progress in the power sector’s clean transition helps China achieve a downward emissions trend, the country should adopt more concrete and ambitious policies to accelerate its shift away from fossil fuels, in order to contribute sufficiently to the 1.5°C goal.

 The full policies and action analysis can be found here.

-Under China’s NDC targets, the country’s emission levels would reach 14.6 GtCO2e/year in 2030.
-This projection, based on the median value of conservative and optimistic estimates from the two most binding energy-related NDC targets (peaking and carbon intensity targets), represents a 32% increase from 2010 levels.
+Under China’s NDC targets, the country’s emission levels would reach 14.4 GtCO2e in 2030 and 13.7 GtCO2e in 2035, equivalent to reductions of 2% and 7% respectively compared with 2025 levels.
+These projections are based on the median values of the CAT's conservative and optimistic estimates from the two most binding energy-related NDC targets.

 The CAT keeps its rating of China’s 2030 NDC target against modelled domestic pathways as “Highly Insufficient,” indicating that its 2030 domestic targets need substantial improvements to be consistent with the 1.5°C temperature limit.